 Our contemporary American experience seems often Orwellian.
-We have a Congress that denies our Rights in the name of security.
+We have a Congress that denies our Rights in the name of security & political bias.
 We have a judiciary that often denies the Constitution and violates it by asserting a power to make law.
+Since 1861, Presidents have assumed power more fitting of a king than an executive.
 Many patriots have expended a great deal of energy to see our Liberty protected and America’s greatness restored.
 We are all aware that there are still many struggles ahead and mountains yet to be conquered.
 But let us be reminded of a hope that is rooted firmly in the original American experience that makes our land so exceptional.

 Our history is rich with men and women who have surrendered all so that many could live in the greatest place the world has ever known.
 For over 700 years before the Declaration of Independence, men and women were learning the lessons that would be taught to our founders.
 Lessons that would infuse our founders with the courage and hope that would build this exceptional land.